isomorphic-software/smartclient-docs/classes/Canvas.md

 ## Attr: Canvas.dynamicContents

 ### Description
 Dynamic contents allows the contents string to be treated as a simple but powerful template.
-When this attribute is set to `true`, JavaScript expressions may be embedded within the contents string, using the format:
-`${_[JavaScript to evaluate]_}`.
+When this attribute is set to true, JavaScript expressions may be embedded within the contents string, using the format: `${_[JavaScript to evaluate]_}`.

 For example, to include the current date in a templated message, `canvas.contents` could be set to:
 `"Today's date is `<b>`${new Date().toUSShortDate()}`</b>`"`